MichaelHoltonPrice/price_et_al_tikal_rc/README.md

 ## Create the Maya results

-Run the following script in R:
+Run the following script in R to do the Bayesian inference (the plots are created using the ensuing script):

 ```R
 source("do_Maya_inference.R")
 ```

+This will generate the following files:
+-    outputs/filtration_log.yaml
+-    outputs/mesorad_hygiene_counts.csv
+-    outputs/mesorad_final.csv
+-    outputs/site_counts.yaml
+-    outputs/maya_hp.rds
+-    outputs/tikal.rds
+-    outputs/all.rds

-TODO: add Maya files
+TODO: add plotting script once it is finalized

 ## If running in a Docker container, copy results files
 If necessary, exit R: